taweb/portfolio/src/data/work.md

 ---
 title: 'Work'
 ---
-I'm a Bristol based web developer, with 2 years of front-end development experience developing apps and websites.
+I am a Bristol based software engineer, with 5 years of experience developing web applications of various scales using a variety of frameworks in agile teams.
+I am enthusiastic and detail-oriented, always eager to share knowledge to help the team meet objectives.

-I have recently been working at [Appeal Digital](https://appeal.digital/), a web design and development agency which provides content managed websites for clients.
-It has been valuable experience to work in a fast paced environment to meet project timeframes and building sites to design and functional specification.

-I am now looking to move into an app development focused role, following on from my experience at Flexidb where I contributed to several React + Redux projects including implementing a [SWOT Analysis tool](https://www.minddoodle.com/features/swot-analysis/) (strengths, weaknesses, opportunities and threats) for Mind Doodle.
+I have recently been working at [Wazoku](https://www.wazoku.com/), a fast growing innovation management company.
+I was a member of a team responsible for the ongoing development of the core Wazoku Idea Spotlight platform.
+Duties included liaising with project, quality assurance and design teams to deliver new features, maintaining and expanding the test suite, creating reusable UI components and documenting these in a UI library (Storybook) and occasionally assisting in a production support capacity.